 As cells divide, the number of normal mtDNA and mutated mtDNA are distributed in an unpredictable fashion among different tissues.
 Consequently, mutated mtDNA accumulates at different rates among different tissues in the same individual.
 Thus, family members who have the identical mutation in mtDNA may exhibit a variety of different symptoms and signs at different times and to varying degrees of severity.

 Pyruvate dehydrogenase complex (PDC) deficiency is a genetic mitochondrial disease of carbohydrate metabolism that is due to a mutation in nDNA.
 It is generally considered to be the most common cause of biochemically proven cases of congenital lactic acidosis.
 PDC deficiency can be inherited as an autosomal recessive or X-linked recessive trait.

-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
-The abnormal gene can be inherited from either parent or can be the result of a new (spontaneous) mutation in the affected individual.
-The risk of passing the abnormal gene from the affected parent to offspring is 50 percent for each pregnancy regardless of the sex of the resulting child.
+Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
+The abnormal gene can be inherited from either parent or can be the result of a new mutation (gene change) in the affected individual.
+The risk of passing the abnormal gene from an affected parent to an offspring is 50% for each pregnancy.
+The risk is the same for males and females.